 Achilles tendon xanthomas are painless soft tissue masses occurring most commonly at the distal one-third of the tendon and are usually bilateral and symmetrical.

-It is characterized by localised accumulation of lipid-laden macrophages, inflammatory cells and giant cells secondary to cholesterol deposition in tissue.
+It is characterized by localized accumulation of lipid-laden macrophages, inflammatory cells and giant cells secondary to cholesterol deposition in tissue.

 - soft tissue densities in the Achilles tendon

 - an AP thickness of the tendon >7 mm in males and >6 mm in females

 - loss of normal tendon appearance with multiple hypoechoic foci within the tendon

 - hyperintense on T1- and T2-weighted images